MITLibraries/dspace-api-python-scripts/README.md

 # dspace-editing

+**Note**: These scripts were updated in 05/2018 for the new authentication method used by DSpace 6.x

 All of these scripts require a secrets.py file in the same directory that must contain the following text:
 ```
         baseURL='https://dspace.myuni.edu'